 The nutritional requirements of most animals are relatively extensive and complex compared with the simple requirements of plants.
 The nutrients used by animals include carbohydrates, lipids, nucleic acids, proteins, minerals, and vitamins.

-- Carbohydrates are the basic source of energy for all animals.
+■ Carbohydrates are the basic source of energy for all animals.
 Animals obtain their carbohydrates from the external environment (compared with plants, which synthesize carbohydrates by photosynthesis).
 About one-half to two-thirds of the total calories every animal consumes daily are from carbohydrates.
 Glucose is the carbohydrate most often used as an energy source.
-This monosaccharide is metabolized during cellular respiration and part of the energy is used to synthesize adenosine triphosphate (ATP).
+This monosaccharide is metabolized during cellular respiration (see Chapter 6), and part of the energy is used to synthesize adenosine triphosphate (ATP).
 Other useful carbohydrates are maltose, lactose, sucrose, and starch.

-- Lipids are used to form cellular and organelle membranes, the sheaths surrounding nerve fibers, and certain hormones.
-One type of lipid, the fats, are extremely useful energy sources.
+■ Lipids are used to form cellular and organelle membranes, the sheaths surrounding nerve fibers, and certain hormones.
+One type of lipid, fats, are extremely useful energy sources.

 Animals obtain their nutrients through a broad variety of feeding patterns.
-Many animal species, such as sponges, feed on small particles of food that enter their pores.
+Sponges, for example, feed on small particles of food that enter their pores.
 Other aquatic organisms, such as sea cucumbers, wave their tentacles about and trap food on their sticky surfaces.
 Mollusks, such as clams and oysters, feed by filtering materials through a layer of mucus in their gills.
-Other animal species, such as certain arthropods, feed exclusively on fluids.
+Certain arthropods feed exclusively on fluids.

 Some animals feed on food masses, and they usually have organs for seizing, chewing, and consuming food.
 Herbivores are animals that eat only plants, while carnivores are animals that eat only other animals.
 Omnivores, which consume both plants and animals, are typified by humans.